sunset1995/CVFX-HW5/README.md

 #### Example: mediatek
+- Column 1 shows the saliency maps for all frames.
+- Column 2 shows the raw video frames without alignment.
+- For column 3,4,5, we use saliency maps to match only background features, and align all frames with homography model.
+- To stabilize the background reigion, we use BG mask created with RGB variance for column 4, and use the BG mask created with the union of saliency maps for column 5.

 |          | saliency |     raw        |   only align   |  fix BG w/ RGB variance | fix BG w/ union of saliency |
 | :------: | :------: | :------------: | :--------------: | :------------------: | :------: |
 |  Result  | ![](imgs/live_photo/mediatek/saliency.gif) | ![](imgs/live_photo/mediatek/out_raw.gif) | ![](imgs/live_photo/mediatek/out.gif) | ![](imgs/live_photo/mediatek/out_rgb.gif) | ![](imgs/live_photo/mediatek/out_saliency.gif) |